Agilefreaks/Test/README.md

 Welcome
 ====

 A simple 3 problem test, for your consideration.
-Please fork the project and submit your solutions in a PR.
+Please fork the project and submit your solutions in a pull request.

 Simple Problem1
 ====